-Acquiring a new customer costs between 5 and 25 times more than the cost of converting a sale from an existing customer (source: Harvard Business Review), so financially, it makes sense to prioritize acquiring repeat business.
+Acquiring a new customer costs 5 to 25 times more than the cost of converting a sale from an existing customer (source: Harvard Business Review).

-But repeat business is not just the cheaper option – it can also be more lucrative.
+Investing in repeat business is not only more cost-effective, but also more lucrative.
 The Common Sense Advisory (CSA) recently ran a study of 10,000 consumers across 10 markets.
-Here are their key findings:
+Here’s what they found:

-- The average eCommerce merchant now generates 43% of their revenue from repeat purchases, with some top performers pushing that figure closer to 75%.
+- The average eCommerce merchant now generates 43% of their revenue from repeat purchases, with some top performers generating closer to 75%.

-- 74% said they are more likely to be repeat customers if the post-sales support is in their own language.
+- 74% of customers said they are more likely to be repeat customers if the post-sales support is in their own language.

 - 90% of global consumers now expect brands to offer self-service customer support portals.